jan-por/cutpoint/README.md

 # cutpoint <img src="man/figures/logo.png" align="right" width="91"/>

-- Estimate one or two cutpoints of a variable of interest in the multivariable context of survival data or time-to-event data
+- Estimate one or two thresholds or cutpoints of a variable of interest in the multivariable context of survival data or time-to-event data

-- Visualise the cutpoint estimation process using contour plots, index plots, and spline plots
+- Visualise the threshold or cutpoint estimation process using contour plots, index plots, and spline plots

-- Estimate cutpoints based on the assumption of a U-shaped or inverted U-shaped relationship between the predictor and the hazard ratio
+- Estimate thresholds or cutpoints based on the assumption of a U-shaped or inverted U-shaped relationship between the predictor and the hazard ratio

 ## Installation